drfleming0227/Redfish-Tools/doc-generator/README.md

 ### Overview

-The combination of an output mode and output format enable you to generate documentation for a specific audience, such as a developer-focused, or normative, document, in a specific format, such as Markdown or HTML So, for example, you could produce a normative HTML document or a standard HTML document.
+The combination of an output mode and output format enable you to generate documentation for a specific audience, such as a developer, in a specific format, such as Markdown or HTML.
+So, for example, you could produce a normative HTML document for developers.

 To define the output mode and format of a generated document, use either or both command-line arguments and configuration keys.
 Command-line arguments take precedence over configuration keys.